devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_06.md

 #### Order matters

-When it comes to write some code, do you can do it in a smart way.
+When it comes to write some code, do it in a smart way.
 For instance, by default, you can write your code following the pipeline's diagram.

 #### JSON instead of CSV ?